Last Updated on 17 December, 2020 by Veronica

 - Checkpoint Charlie

-We arrived in Berlin in the afternoon and went to the Brandenburg Gate, the Holocaust memorial, the Reichstag building (German Parliament, on the outside), and the Tiergarten park.
-At night, we walk around Potsdamer Platz and then to the van to sleep.
-The next day is going to be very busy.
+In the afternoon, we arrived in Berlin and went to the Brandenburg Gate, the Holocaust memorial, the Reichstag building (German Parliament, on the outside), and the Tiergarten park.

 Day 1.
-Free Berlin walking tour, Berlin Wall Tour and Cold War and dinner in Zenkichi
+Free Berlin walking tour, Berlin Wall Tour, and Cold War and dinner in Zenkichi

 This day coincided with my birthday.
 It was a very intense day, but we finished it in the best possible way, in Berlin’s best Japanese restaurant, Zenkichi, with a spectacular Omakase menu.